mmuoDev/customer-support/README.md

 ```

 ### OpenAPI Spec
-The OpenAPI spec for this service can be found in the `open-api-yaml` file.
+The OpenAPI spec for this service can be found in the `open-api.yaml` file.
 Upload to https://editor.swagger.io/ to view.

 ### Postman Collection
 The Postman collection can be found in the `postman` folder